strimzi/proposals/058-zk-kraft-migration.md

 **_Preconditions_**

 The FSM is in the `KRaftEnablingMigration` state (as per `Kafka.status.metadataState` field).
-The the `strimzi.io/kraft: migration` annotation is already applied on the `Kafka` custom resource.
+The `strimzi.io/kraft: migration` annotation is already applied on the `Kafka` custom resource.
 The controllers are up and running and ready with the ZooKeeper migration enabled.

 **_Trigger_**